 Members of the union, however, don't have that right, and must pay whatever fee the union leadership decides is appropriate to support whatever political position the leadership chooses.
 The member who believes in and supports the right to collective bargaining, but is not politically allied with the generally far-left leaning union leadership, MUST support financially the leadership's political positions.
 The passage of Prop 75 would end that unfair practice and allow loyal members the option to 'opting-out' of political activity.
 That is the extent of the proposition if passed.

-One of the is that it unfairly targets unions, and doesn't require corporations to receive shareholder permission prior to contributing to a given political campaign.
+One of the arguments against passage of Prop 75 is that it unfairly targets unions, and doesn't require corporations to receive shareholder permission prior to contributing to a given political campaign.
 However, their is a very big difference between unions and corporations in this regard.
 If you work as a police officer, firefighter, nurse, or teacher in the state of California, you must join the union, or be represented by them as a non-member.
 There are no other choices.

 However, no one is required to buy shares in a corporation.
 The decision to own or not to own shares in publicly traded corporation is entirely that of the individual.
 Furthermore, you can still work and provide for yourself and your family while owning, or while not owning shares in a corporation.
 Your livelihood is not affected in any way by your personal decision to own or not to own corporate stocks.